bterwijn/memory_graph/README.md

 ## Troubleshooting ##

-* When edges overlap it can be hard to distinguish them.
+* When graph edges overlap it can be hard to distinguish them.
 Using an interactive graphviz viewer, such as [xdot](https://github.com/jrfonseca/xdot.py), on a '*.gv' output file will help.

 ## Author ##